Myndex/Myndex/README.md

-**Proactive positive progress is had through due diligence, determination, and dedication...**
+**Proactive positive progress procured pursuing primary priorities of due diligence, determination, and dedication...**

 **...and also alliteration apparently.**